One of the most powerful ways to gain new clients and customers is word of mouth. Because it’s free!

 5. Make it as easy

-Asking for referrals shouldn’t be awkward or a chore!
-It is a vital element to your business so make getting those referrals one of your top priorities.
+Even though, asking for referrals shouldn’t be awkward or a chore!
+It is a vital element to your business, so make getting those referrals one of your top priorities.
 Using your existing connections can open up possibilities for more clients, projects and revenue.

 What are some strategies you use for getting referrals?
 Let us know!